JohnKendrick/PDielec/Sphinx/software.rst

     *Settings Tab* is used for changing the settings within the package

     *Scenario Tab* specifies the material properties used to define the effective medium from which the  absorption characteristic are calculated.
 This tab can also be used to change the algorithms used to calculate the effective medium.
+Several scenarios can be defined and plotted in the *Plotting Tab*.

-    *Plotting Tab* shows the absorption or permittivity as a function of frequency.
+    *Plotting Tab* shows the absorption or permittivity as a function of frequency for the effective medium theories given in the scenario tabs.

+    *SingleCrystal Tab* shows the transmittance and reflectance of a single crystal (slab or film) as a function of frequency.

     *Analysis Tab* shows the decomposition of the normal modes into molecular components.